TinyTalks/DBsCCorpus/README.md

     <a href="https://github.com/DBsCCorpus">English</a>
 </h4>

-1️⃣ The project provides open source comment data for researchers to conduct in-depth research on the bullet-screen corpus, which mainly focuses on the subculture bullet-screen comment corpus (including but not limited to the guichu, animation and e-sports type).
+1️⃣ The project provides open-source comment data for researchers to conduct in-depth research on the bullet-screen corpus, which mainly focuses on the subculture bullet-screen comment corpus (including but not limited to the guichu, animation and e-sports type).

 2️⃣ Corpus is maintained by TinyTalks, a Community for NLP research in Short Text in Chinese.

 ## Video corpus
 The video corpus were more than 1 milions plays during the years from 2017 to 2020.
 The attributes can be as follow.